-Australia is known for its recognized schools, colleges, and universities which grab the attention of students from all over the world.
+Australia is well known for its universities, which grab students' attention worldwide.
 However, when it comes to living and studying in the country, students need sufficient money to pay for their expenses.

-Applying for a student loan in Australia is simple today, and every student should take advantage of it.
-However, you need to keep certain things in mind before applying for a student loan.
+Applying for a student or personal loan in Australia is simple today, and every student should take advantage of it.
+Nevertheless, you must remember certain things before applying for a student loan.

 You must have an Australian Visa.

 You should not be in the final or first semester.